amirsheffer/Agro-tech-project/README.md

 1) Run ‘data processing’
 2) Run ‘2D modeling’ (might take some time to run)

+Short data analysis:
+- Night-time temperature is uniform throughout the sensors.
+- Temperature is greatly influenced by shading.
+Eastern temperatures are hot from the morning to noon, western temperatures are high from afternoon to sunset.
+- The southern wall has a wet mattress cooling system, in both cases, it is visible that the southern side is cooler than the northern one.
 Things to improve in future versions:
 - A symmetrical sensor placement would improve interpolation.
 - 3D modeling considering the roof as a separate surface, would improve viability.
 - Add a time-controlling slider to the animation, would help better analyze the results.